-GE Fanuc PCI-5565 broadcast interrupt block
+GE Fanuc PCI-5565 broadcast interrupt block (not recommended)

 The 5565 broadcast block generates a network interrupt that other boards in the shared memory network can detect.

 En — This input port is a Boolean input that can

 enable or disable the transmission of a network interrupt.
 For continuous

 interrupts. connect this input port to a Constant block with a Boolean value